Morgue (film)

-Morgue is a Paraguayan thriller horror film directed and produced by Hugo Cardozo.
+Morgue is a 2019 Paraguayan horror thriller film written, produced and directed by Hugo Cardozo.

 The film was released on August 22, 2019, being the most watched film of the week with 23,000 tickets sold.

 Plot

 The story is about private security guard Diego Martínez, who, while working the nightshift in the Regional Hospital of Encarnación, gets locked inside the morgue and experiences a series of haunting paranormal events.

 According to the director and screenwriter, Hugo Cardozo, the film is based on real events.